progsysseminar15/progsys/writeups/Welsh01.md

 - It seems that Apache Webserver is still the most popular (50%+), and it's mostly multiple thread/process without notions of events (I might be wrong!), and I'm wondering why SEDA hasn't "won" given all the benefits it seems to have.

+### Xinghao Pan
+SEDA is a staged event driven architecture that attempts to deliver the higher performance of event-driven designs while providing a easy programming and debugging interface.
+A SEDA design is composed of event stages, each with its own event queue and controllers.
+Event stages explicitly separate core application logic from thread management and scheduling.
+Resource controllers manage resources of each stage, shielding programmer from the complexity of performance turning (reminds me of FRP model from Out of the Tar Pit).
+There is an explicit control boundary between stages, constraining threads to a given stage

+It was unclear what the difference is between SEDA and structured event queues of section 2.4, or whether SEDA is a general implementation of structured event queues.
+Hopefully the discussion will make this clearer to me.

+The authors made an interesting comment in the conclusion that "in traditional event-driven design it is much more difficult to trace the flow of events through the system", whereas in SEDA message-oriented communication between stages establishes explicit orderings.
+The ease of programming is attributable to the *explicit ordering*; this, however, may be achieved without SEDA, by having events events carry around timestamped traces of their passage through the system.
+SEDA encodes the ordering naturally, but is not the only means to capture ordering.

+SEDA also looks very much like some of the later data flow papers that we have read, if we think of events as data flowing through the system.
+I wonder if the converse is true, that is, are all data flows also representable as event models?
+If so, could we implement data flows in SEDA, and what performance advantages might we get?
+If not, what types of data flows are not event models, and what makes them special?